 • Ithaca Airline Limousine (607-273-3030) will also pick up from Amtrak in Syracuse and the airport.

-• Ithaca Tompkins Regional Airport is 15 minutes from Ithaca College and serviced by these airlines:
+• Ithaca Tompkins Regional Airport is 15 minutes from Ithaca College and serviced by DELTA, UNITED, and US Airways.

 • Local Taxi service is operated by Ithaca Dispatch (888-321-1149)